-Late EMV Deadline for Fuel Stations Leaves Consumers Vulnerable
+Late EMV Compliance Deadline for Fuel Stations Leaves Consumers Vulnerable

 Before big travel holidays like the Fourth of July, law enforcement officials issue warnings to consumers to watch for credit card skimmers at fuel pumps.
 Those warnings are necessary because fuel stations are among the last payment segments to adopt the EMV chip protocol, leaving consumers vulnerable to card fraud.